-A century ago, Elie Metchnikoff (a Russian scientist, Nobel laureate, and professor at the Pasteur Institute in Paris) postulated that lactic acid bacteria (LAB) offered health benefits capable of promoting longevity.
-He suggested that “intestinal auto-intoxication” and the resultant aging could be suppressed by modifying the gut microbiota and replacing proteolytic microbes such as Clostridium—which produce toxic substances including phenols, indoles, and ammonia from the digestion of proteins—with useful microbes.
-He developed a diet with milk fermented with the bacterium he called “Bulgarian bacillus.”
+Over a century ago, Elie Metchnikoff (a Russian scientist, Nobel laureate, and professor at the Pasteur Institute in Paris) postulated that lactic acid bacteria (LAB) offered health benefits capable of promoting longevity.
+He suggested that “intestinal auto-intoxication” and the resultant aging could be suppressed by modifying the gut microbiota and replacing proteolytic microbes—which produce toxic substances including phenols, indoles, and ammonia from the digestion of proteins—with useful microbes.
+He developed a diet with milk fermented with a bacterium that he called “Bulgarian bacillus.”

-In 1917, before Sir Alexander Fleming’s discovery of penicillin, the German professor Alfred Nissle isolated a nonpathogenic strain of Escherichia coli from the feces of a First World War soldier who did not develop enterocolitis during a severe outbreak of shigellosis.
+Other early developments of this concept ensued.
 Disorders of the intestinal tract were frequently treated with viable nonpathogenic bacteria to change or replace the intestinal microbiota.
-The Escherichia coli strain Nissle 1917 is one of the few examples of a non-LAB probiotic.
+In 1917, before Sir Alexander Fleming’s discovery of penicillin, the German scientist Alfred Nissle isolated a nonpathogenic strain of Escherichia coli from the feces of a First World War soldier who did not develop enterocolitis during a severe outbreak of shigellosis.
+The resulting Escherichia coli strain Nissle 1917 is one of the few examples of a non-LAB probiotic.

-Probiotics are live microbes that can be formulated into many different types of product, including foods, drugs, and dietary supplements.
-Species of Lactobacillus (Fig. 1) and Bifidobacterium are most commonly used as probiotics, but the yeast Saccharomyces cerevisiae and some E. coli and Bacillus species are also used as probiotics.
-Lactic acid bacteria, including Lactobacillus species, which have been used for preservation of food by fermentation for thousands of years, can serve a dual function by acting as agents for food fermentation and, in addition, potentially imparting health benefits.
+Probiotics are live microorganisms that confer a health benefit on the host when administered in adequate amounts (Table 1).
+Species of Lactobacillus (Fig. 1) and Bifidobacterium are most commonly used as probiotics, but the yeast Saccharomyces boulardii and some E. coli and Bacillus species are also used.
+Newcomers include also Clostridium butyricum, recently approved as a novel food in European Union.
+Lactic acid bacteria, including Lactobacillus species, which have been used for preservation of food by fermentation for thousands of years, can act as agents for food fermentation and, in addition, potentially impart health benefits.
 Strictly speaking, however, the term “probiotic” should be reserved for live microbes that have been shown in controlled human studies to impart a health benefit.
-Fermentation of food provides characteristic taste profiles and lowers the pH, which prevents contamination by potential pathogens.
-Fermentation is globally applied in the preservation of a range of raw agricultural materials (cereals, roots, tubers, fruit and vegetables, milk, meat, fish etc.).
+Fermentation is globally applied in the preservation of a range of raw agricultural materials (cereals, roots, tubers, fruit and vegetables, milk, meat, fish, etc.).

 Lactulose is a synthetic disaccharide used as a drug for the treatment of constipation and hepatic encephalopathy.
 The prebiotic oligofructose is found naturally in many foods, such as wheat, onions, bananas, honey, garlic, and leeks.
 Oligofructose can also be isolated from chicory root or synthesized enzymatically from sucrose.